Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Experiments

-In this section, we consider $N = 10$ independent teams of agents, $\{\Dcal_i\}_{i=1}^{N}$, operating in a similar lane driving environment.
-Each team $\Dcal_i$ is composed of a different human driver $\hum_i$, with $\sigma_{\hum_i}$ sampled uniformly from $(0, 4)$, and the same machine driver $\mac$.
+Next, we consider $N = 10$ independent teams of agents, $\{\Dcal_i\}_{i=1}^{N}$, operating in a similar lane driving environment.
+Each team $\Dcal_i$ is composed of a different human model $\hum_i$, with $\sigma_{\hum_i}$ sampled uniformly from $(0, 4)$, and the same machine driver $\mac$.
 Then, to find a sequence of switching policies for each of the teams, we run $N$ instances of Algorithm~\ref{alg:ucrl2-mc} with shared confidence set for the environment transition probabilities.

 We compare the performance of our algorithm against the same variant of UCRL2 used in the experiments with a single team of agents in terms of the total regret defined in Eq.~\ref{eq:total-regret-multiple}.
 Here, note that the variant of UCRL2 does not maintain a shared confidence set for the environment transition probabilities across teams but instead creates a confidence set for the conditional probability defined by Eq.~\ref{eq:dynamics-standard-mdp} for each team.

-Figure~\ref{fig:multiple-team-regret} summarizes the results for a sequence for diffe\-rent values of the switching cost $c_{x}$ and cost of human control $c_c(\hum)$, which shows that, in agreement with Corollary~\ref{cor:regret}, our method outperforms UCRL2 by a significant margin in terms of total regret.
+Figure~\ref{fig:multiple-team-regret} summarizes the results for a sequence for diffe\-rent values of the switching cost $c_{x}$ and cost of human control $c_c(\hum)$, which shows that, in agreement with Corollary~\ref{cor:regret}, our method outperforms UCRL2 significantly.